cryptogus/Kookmin-Biscuit-Ciphers/README.md

 On Ubuntu:

 1. Install dependencies:

     ```bash
     $ sudo apt update
     $ sudo apt upgrade
-    $ sudo apt install git cmake gcc build-essential libssl-dev valgrind
+    $ sudo apt install git cmake gcc build-essential libssl-dev valgrind ninja

     # Qt (for gui)
     $ sudo apt install qt5-qmake qtbase5-dev
     ```

 2. Build
     OpenSSL can be disabled when the user forwards it from the command line, such as -DUSE_OPENSSL=OFF.
     OpenSSL is used only on rsa2048.
     ```bash
     $ cmake -B build -S .&& cd build